-Defence Mechanism is a name of the psychological process, that our unconscious employs to protect us from unacceptable thoughts, feelings and impulses.
-We can be aware of the activity, and as such, the process is not entirely unconscious.
-Yet stems from an "unconscious fear" that the impulses, feeling and thoughts about reality will be detrimental to us.
+A defence-mechanism is the name of the psychological process that our unconscious employs to protect us from unacceptable thoughts, feelings and impulses.
+We can be aware of the activity on the edge of our awareness, so the process is not entirely unconscious.
+Yet the prompts stem from an 'unconscious fear' of information that will cause conscious anxiety.

-On a perceptual level, it's about keeping things at bay that we may not consciously be able to handle.
-It can be seen as an attempt to 'buy time' why we try and find a way to deal with the situation.
-If the situation is only temporary, we may not have to develop a way to deal with the problem, especially if it doesn't occur again.
-Yet if the thoughts, feelings or impulses, we are susceptible to, are present on an ongoing basis, then we will need to develop a way to deal with them effectively and consciously.
-We'll be increasingly at risk of an emotional and mental breakdown otherwise.
+On a perceptual level, it is about keeping things at bay that we may not consciously be able to handle or ignoring information that is unnecessary to incorporate.
+If the situation is temporary, we may not have to develop a way to deal with the information that is making us anxious, especially if the situation doesn't occur again.
+From an evolutionary perspective, there is no point spending time and energy introducing information into our psychological architecture if it is not going to be of value.
+Yet if the thoughts, feelings or impulses we are susceptible to are present on an ongoing basis, then we will need to develop a way to deal with them effectively and consciously.

-We all use defence mechanisms.
-It's moreover a healthy filtering process that enables each of us to deal, more comfortably, with the vast amount of different information that we encounter in our everyday lives.
-However, when defence mechanisms like ignorance are over used, our internal frame of reference becomes overly sheltered from reality.
-This means that we are more at risk from a breakdown of our mental state from seemingly everyday information.
-As we haven't adapted to all the information we ignored, we 'do not know' what to do with it.
-This may emerge as increasingly defencive reactions, regarding an increasingly fragile and sheltered view of ourselves.
+We all use defence-mechanisms.
+They are part of a healthy filtering process that enables each of us to deal, more comfortably, with the vast amount of information that we encounter in our everyday lives.
+However, when defence-mechanisms such as denial are over-used, our internal-frame-of-reference becomes overly sheltered from reality.
+This means that we are more at risk from breakdowns of our mental structures from seemingly everyday information.
+If we have not adapted to all the information we have ignored, we do not know what to do when faced with that information.
+Increasingly defensive reactions can develop in regard to an increasingly fragile and sheltered subjective view.

 Freud = Unconscious psychological strategies bought into play to cope with reality.

-1. Usually an unconscious filtering of information to protect our view of ourselves and view of the world from seriously conflicting information.
+1. An unconscious filtering of information to protect our view of ourselves and our view of the world from seriously conflicting information.